OpenZeppelin/compound-re-enable-dsr-proposal/README.md

 **2. Set or export the RPC_MAINNET env var**

 We run these tests against Ethereum Mainnet.
-So foundry will need to know what RCP endpoint to use.
-You can set your the RCP directly in `foundry.toml` or set your environment variable `RPC_MAINNET` to it instead.
+So foundry will need to know what RPC endpoint to use.
+You can set your the RPC directly in `foundry.toml` or set your environment variable `RPC_MAINNET` to it instead.
 You can get a free RPC URL from Alchemy or Infura.
-An example of temporarily exporting your RCP string:
+An example of temporarily exporting your RPC string:

 `export RPC_MAINNET=https://eth-mainnet.g.alchemy.com/v2/<Your Token>`